-In the valuation process, the Corporation values private securities using the financial information from these portfolio companies, which may include audited and unaudited financial statements, annual projections and budgets prepared by the portfolio company and other financial and non-financial business information supplied by the companies' managements.
+In the valuation process, the Corporation values private securities using the financial information from these portfolio companies, which may include audited and unaudited financial statements, annual projections and budgets prepared by the portfolio company, and other financial and non-financial business information supplied by the management of each portfolio company.
 This information is used to determine financial condition, performance, and valuation of the portfolio companies.
-The valuation may be reduced if a company's performance and potential have deteriorated significantly.
-If the factors which led to the reduction in valuation are overcome, the valuation may be adjusted.
+The valuation may be reduced if a portfolio company's performance and potential have deteriorated significantly.
+If the factors which led to a reduction in valuation are overcome, the valuation may be readjusted.